 What to Expect with 3D Secure

-When your customer checks out using a credit or debit card, they may be asked to take one quick extra step before payment goes through.
+When your customer pays using a credit or debit card, they may be asked to take one quick extra step before payment goes through.

 Here’s what it usually looks like: